Report card: Grading the Seahawks’ 21-20 season-opening win against the Bengals

 Secondary

-All those passing yards — 418 — look really worrisome on paper.
+All those passing yards — 418 by Dalton– look really worrisome on paper.

 The caveat is that Carroll said Seattle was willing to give up a lot of short ones as long as there were no long ones.
 The problem there is that there were a few long ones — Tedric Thompson’s misplay of the Ross 55-yard touchdown right before the half being the most notable.